vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 }
 ```

+To actually get this example works, `foo` folder must exists.
+If not, sidebar will not be generated.

 Sidebar groups are collapsable by default.
 You can force a group to be always open with `collapsable: false`.

 A sidebar group config also supports [sidebarDepth](#nested-header-links) field to override the default sidebar depth (`1`).